-All HACR programs will be marketed to all eligible persons, including persons with disabilities and persons with limited English proficiency.
-This marketing and outreach will include newspaper notices including publications in minority newspapers, outreach to community groups that serve persons with disabilities and persons with limited English proficiency, postings on the HACR website (www.harivco.org), and lobby signs posted in our office locations.
-Persons with disabilities will be assisted if the application process if requested as a reasonable accommodation.
+All HACR programs will be marketed to all eligible persons, including persons with disabilities and persons with limited English proficiency and FUP Youth (during the agency's participation in the FUP FSS Demonstration) who are at least 18 years old and not more than 21 years old (has not reached 22nd birthday) who left foster care at age 16 or older who does not have adequate housing.
+This marketing and outreach will include newspaper notices including publications in minority newspapers, outreach to community groups that serve persons with disabilities, and persons with limited English proficiency and FUP Youth, postings on the HACR website (www.harivco.org), and lobby signs posted in our office locations.
+Persons with disabilities will be assisted if with the application process if requested as a reasonable accommodation.
 Translation services are available to persons with limited English proficiency at no cost to the participant.
 HACR also employs several bi-lingual staff members who regularly provide assistance to Spanish speaking applicants/participants.